5G-MAG/Getting-Started/pages/5g-media-streaming/scope.md

 }
 ```

+Where:
+- `reportingInterval`: The interval between two consecutive consumption reports.
+The value shall be greater than zero.
+- `samplePercentage`: The proportion of media streaming clients that shall report media consumption, expressed as a floating point value between 0.0 and 100.0.
+- `locationReporting`: Stipulates whether the Media Session Handler is required to provide location data to the 5GMSd AF in consumption reporting messages.
+- `accessReporting`: Stipulates whether the Media Session Handler is required to provide consumption reporting messages to the 5GMSd AF when the access network changes during a media streaming session.

 Examples are available in: [https://github.com/5G-MAG/rt-5gms-examples/example-files](https://github.com/5G-MAG/rt-5gms-examples/example-files)

 The following tutorials describe several steps showing how to create a Consumption Reporting Configuration.